Emmotes/ic_spoilers/docs/emergence_2.md

 # Emergence FAQ

+The FAQ was recently updated to reflect emergence 2.
+It was reverted fairly quickly - but I was able to snapshot it first.
+This is it.

 ### What is an Emergence Event?

 Emergence Events are limited-time events where designated monsters begin to appear in all Free Play adventures.
 These additional monsters (and any existing versions of them) will drop Corrupted Gems during the Emergence Event.